Jaafar-G/WebSecurityResearch/README.md

 # WebSecurityResearch
 Email Track Application
-Currently A Work In Progress, Working on this assignment daily so please feel free to keep up with progress, show constructive criticism, and offer any reccomendations.
+Currently a work in progress, so please feel free to keep up with progress, show constructive criticism, and offer any reccomendations.